Insight

 Real-world example:

-A furniture company in Italy sells large outdoor dining sets to a retailer in the U.S. under DDP.
-The Italian seller handles all customs declarations, pays U.S. import duties, and arranges delivery to the retailer’s warehouse in New Jersey.
-The buyer simply receives the goods—no delays or surprise costs.
+An Italian furniture brand ships outdoor dining sets to a retailer in New Jersey under DDP.
+The Italian seller files U.S. customs documents, pays the U.S. import duties, and books the delivery truck to the retailer’s warehouse.
+The retailer receives the shipment with no extra paperwork and no surprise fees.

 Seller’s responsibilities under DAP: